maxpetul/C3X/README.txt

  - Option to multiply AI research rate by any amount
  - Option to aggressively penalize bankrupt players
  - Option to remove exception to tile penalty for city tiles with fresh water and Agri trait
- - Enable stealth attacks via bombardment
  - Artillery can be set to use PTW-like targeting against cities
  - Recon missions can be made vulnerable to interception
  - Option to charge one move for recon missions and interception
+ - Stealth attack changes
+  - Option to perform stealth attack even when there's only one target
+  - Enable stealth attacks via bombardment
   - Allow players to opt out of stealth attacks
+  - Option to show unit hitpoints on the stealth attack target selection popup
+  - Option to prevent stealth attacks from targeting units that are invisible and unrevealed
  - Polish precision striking by land or sea units
   - Use regular bombard animation instead of flying animation
   - Use bombard range instead of operational range
+  - Despawn unit if cruise missile
   - Cannot be intercepted
  - Option to immunize aircraft against bombardment
  - Option to ignore king flag on defense, so kings aren't always last to defend in a stack